FAQs

 What is a bareroot seedling?

-What size are the container seedlings?
+What size are containerized seedlings?

 Why can't I get my seedlings now?